dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 must be distinguished from a qualifier on the second level of indirection.
 This is relevant for [overriding methods](#overloading-mangling-and-overriding).

-In the case of checking `@safe` for a functional, if the parameter's underlying FP/D type is explicitly annotated `@system`, an essential call to the eFP/D object is considered invalid.
-This is to avoid confusion.
-Removing the unnecessary `@system` annotation fixes this error.

 Note that this only applies to parameters to the functional;
 any other essential calls to eFP/Ds will be checked as is currently the case.